-It is our silence that speaks volumes as to where we stand, and it is our inaction that allows those fueled by hatred to make sweeping changes that have far reaching impact.
+It is our silence that speaks volumes as to where we stand.
+It is our inaction that allows those fueled by hatred to make sweeping changes that have far reaching impact.
 When we choose silence, we become similar to those we call bigots, racists, and xenophobes because we too, don’t want our lives to be disrupted.
 We don’t want to feel like anything has been taken from us.
 The desire for comfort and convenience often outweigh the value we place on social reform.

+Yes, yes it does.
+No matter the situation, God does not expect us to choose silence or inaction.
 In Matthew 25: 41-45, Jesus speaks of the day of judgement when He will say:

 “…‘Depart from Me, you cursed, into the everlasting fire prepared for the devil and his angels: for I was hungry and you gave Me no food; I was thirsty and you gave Me no drink; I was a stranger and you did not take Me in, naked and you did not clothe Me, sick and in prison and you did not visit Me.’
 “Then they also will answer Him, saying, ‘Lord, when did we see You hungry or thirsty or a stranger or naked or sick or in prison, and did not minister to You?’
 Then He will answer them, saying, ‘Assuredly, I say to you, inasmuch as you did not do it to one of the least of these, you did not do it to Me.’